 Behind the wheel, you won’t confuse the Ioniq Hybrid with Hyundai’s Veloster N; the Ioniq is a hatch, but it ain’t a hot hatch.
 Instead, know you’ll find acceleration no more than adequate in the hybrid’s Eco mode, while flicking the trans lever to Sport increases responsiveness at the expense of efficiency.
 We saw 50+ indicated on the dash if left in Eco, while the number moved toward 48 if put in Sport.
 So, in the more aggressive mode those 100 miles cost you $4.00.

-Beyond the acceleration are the steering and brakes.
+Beyond the acceleration are the steering and brakes, whenever you feel like the vehicle isn’t stopping like it should, don’t hesitate to contact your local brake services for a proper restoration.
 Again, you won’t confuse this with a sport sedan or hot hatch, but you will be pleased with its point-and-shoot compactness, as its dimensions (an overall length of 176 inches) and heft (3,100 pounds) make it just about perfect for joining the scrum that will eventually return to the daily commute.